rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Do not rejoice when your enemy falls, and let not your heart be glad when he stumbles, ^2417

-lest the Lord see it and be displeased, and turn away his anger from him. ^2418
+lest the LORD see it and be displeased, and turn away his anger from him. ^2418

 Fret not yourself because of evildoers, and be not envious of the wicked, ^2419

 for the evil man has no future; the lamp of the wicked will be put out. ^2420

-My son, fear the Lord and the king, and do not join with those who do otherwise, ^2421
+My son, fear the LORD and the king, and do not join with those who do otherwise, ^2421

-for disaster will arise suddenly from them, and who knows the ruin that will come from them both? ^2422
+for disaster from them will rise suddenly, and who knows the ruin that will come from them both? ^2422

 These also are sayings of the wise.
 Partiality in judging is not good. ^2423

-Whoever says to the wicked, You are in the right, will be cursed by peoples, abhorred by nations, ^2424
+Whoever says to the wicked, "You are in the right," will be cursed by peoples, abhorred by nations, ^2424

 but those who rebuke the wicked will have delight, and a good blessing will come upon them. ^2425